top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 ## Wednesday Sep 27: Duckiebox distribution and group intro

 Today we distribute the Duckieboxes and we name the robots.
+In other words, we perform the _Duckiebox ceremony_.

 Note: If you cannot make it to this class for the Duckiebox distribution, please inform the TA.

-### Preparation: choose a name for your robot {#1709-duckieboxes}
+### Preparation, step 1: choose a name for your robot {#1709-duckieboxes}

 Before arriving to class, you must think of a name for your robot.